 If a student believes he or she is a target of unlawful harassment or physical or verbal assault, the student should report this to any staff member.
-The staff member will immediately notify a supervisor who will conduct an investigation of the incident.
-If unlawful harassment has occurred, the Director of Clinical Services is notified.
+If staff member believes he or she is a target of unlawful harassment or physical or verbal assault from a student, the staff member must immediately report the incident to a supervisor.

+A member of the behavior support staff also must be notified.
 The student or students involved in the incident are moved to the behavior area by the behavior support staff and remain under supervision until a determination has been made and/or the student or students' parents or legal guardians have been notified.
-The Director of Clinical Services and/or the Director of Education will follow established guidelines to determine whether the incident meets the level necessary to report to law enforcement.